ajpodell/draftdraft/README.md

 * actually learn markdown
 * autoenv? -- auto move to virtualenv when entering a directory
 * configs - local/debug - will circle back when looking to deploy or do anything outside of debug mode

+Jan 16
+* setting up auth
+* move the create_app into a function and set up dedicated blueprints

 Jan 15